edkp-2025/edkp2025-administration/README.md

 ### 1. Github
 Github is a platform to share code for collaborative development.
 Your team repositories have been prepared for you beforehand.
 Check that you are able to access it using the steps below:
-1. Navigate to Github, specifically the page for eDKP2025. ([link](https://github.com/edkp-2025/))
+1. Create your Github account by following the registration instructions on their sign-up page. ([link](https://github.com/signup?source=login))
+3. Provide the Tech Facilitators with your Github username / email.
+We have to grant you access to the eDKP2025 Github resources.
+4. After obtaining access, go to the eDKP2025 Github page. ([link](https://github.com/edkp-2025/))
-2. Sign in with the login credentials provided to you.
+5. Sign in with your login credentials.
-3. A Github repository has been created for each of your teams:
+6. A Github repository has been created for each of your teams:
 <img src="assets/images/readme-github-repo1.png">
-4. Click into your team's repository.
+7. Click into your team's repository.
 It should be completely empty.
-5. We encourage you to rename your repository.
+8. We encourage you to rename your repository.
 Click onto the 'Settings' tab, thereafter change the value in the text field:
 <img src="assets/images/readme-github-repo2.png">
-6. Create different feature branches per member (this helps to manage conflicts when writing to the same files):
+9. Create different feature branches per member (this helps to manage conflicts when writing to the same files):
 i.
 Click on the drop-down under your repository's name that either has 'main' / 'master' (this is your branch selector).
 ii.
 Type the name of your new branch to create it.
 <img src="assets/images/readme-bestpractices-github.png">